blackevil245/blackevil245.github.io/_posts/2017-01-26-jekyll-custom-domain-and-github-blog.md

 5. In `Custom domain` text field, input your awesome domain.
 6. Enforce HTTPS will be disabled if you use a custom domain.
 7. Press `Save` button next to `Custom domain`.
 8. Go to your domain provider, login to their admin dashboard.
-If you chosen DNS provider does not support customer's admin dashboard, **skip to step 11**.
+If you chosen DNS provider does not support customer's admin dashboard, **skip to step 12**.
 My DNS of choice is [Onlydomains](onlydomains.com) as i got a decent offer for my `.io` domain.
 9. After logged into the dashboard, navigate to `DNS settings` for your domain, find the `Zone record` settings.
+10. Take a break, eat the cheese and cookies :)
-10. Create 3 new entries as following
+11. Create 3 new entries as following

   * Host - Type - Content